This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

 Mobile App Formats: .ipa for iOS, or .apk or .aab for Android

-Binary Code Obfuscation Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

-Build the feature: Binary Code Obfuscation.
+Select the defense: Binary Code Obfuscation.

 Create and name the Fusion Set (security template) that will contain the Binary Code Obfuscation feature as shown below: